 The chance to develop life-long relationships

-- Reimburse for lost wages and some travel expenses
+- Reimbursement for lost wages if bedrest is ordered, unpaid time off work for appointments, and travel expenses

 - Compensation for extra medical procedures, including C-section delivery

 - Life and medical insurance coverage during pregnancy